 The replacement iPhone silicone case was sent by FedEx through a company called “Geodis” from 80 S. Middlesex Rd, Carlisle, PA 17015 and arrived four days later.
 Super easy and I didn’t even have to drive to an Apple Store or provide a credit card!

-Tips for Getting Your Apple Case Replace Under Warranty
+Tips for Getting Your Apple Phone Case Replaced

 - Contact Apple Support immediately after you start seeing defects such as the one I experienced.
 Remember that the warranty is only one year, so you want to make sure your request is within one year after purchase.

-- Make sure you purchase your cased directly from Apple, or from an authorized retailer.
-I’ve seen cheap cases on eBay, but many are likely fake, and eBay is not an authorized retailer anyway.
+- Make sure you purchase your Apple MagSafe leather or silicone case directly from Apple, or an authorized retailer.
+I’ve seen cheap cases on eBay, but many are likely fake.
+Moreover, eBay is not an authorized retailer anyway.

 - Keep your receipt!
-When I submitted my warranty claim, Apple asked me to send them details on where I purchased my case and when.
+When I submitted my warranty claim, Apple asked me to send them a receipt showing where I purchased my phone.
 They did not require a receipt, but it’s good to have that handy just in case.